keeprefrigerated95/-minecraftAutoFarm/README.txt

 o: water blocks
 H: Hopper/chest/barrel
 P: character starting position
-S:a decending stair block, leading to the next layer
+S: a descending stair block, leading to the next layer
--: an empty space
+-: and empty space

-All the blocks in this diagram are at the same Y coordinate, with the exception of stairs.
+All the blocks in this diagram are at the same Z coordinate, with the exception of stairs.
 This diagram is viewed from the top, down and represents a single layer

 -oooooooooo